isaacwkz/Marlin/README.md

 Additional documentation can be found at the [Marlin Home Page](https://marlinfw.org/).
 Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!

-# This fork adds some changes to better suit my machine
-Main changes are documented [here](https://github.com/isaacwkz/Anycubic-Kossel-Linear-Plus-Config)

 ## Marlin 2.0